8 Minority-Owned Jewelry Brands with Wedding-Worthy Pieces

-Whether you prefer quintessential traditional look when it comes to opting for wedding jewelry, or whether you’re an eccentric being who likes to experiment to bring out your authentic personality, it’s important to ensure your values go into where you spend your dollars (especially for a day as important as your wedding!).
+Whether you prefer the quintessential traditional look when it comes to opting for wedding jewelry, or whether you're an eccentric being who likes to experiment to bring out your authentic personality, it's important to ensure your values go into where you spend your dollars (especially for a day as important as your wedding!).

 We bring you 8 amazing minority-owned jewelry brands (Black, POC, and/or LGBTQ+) that are perfect for any kind of style you decide to wear at your wedding, plus our picks on what we particularly love from their collections!

 Are you a fan of dainty rings?
 Then this small 3mm natural Australian 14k gold Opal ring will steal your heart away.
 It's not only minimal but the bezel is designed to feel smooth and featherlike on your fingers.
 The center stone “shines bright like a diamond” but with colors.
 So if you're looking for an inclusive, sustainable, and affordable brand, we recommend Automic Gold.

 About the designer: AL Sandimirova is an indigenous, queer, trans person, whose pronouns are they/them.
 They have been working in the fine jewelry industry since 2009 and love detailed and precise parts of the jewelry design.
 They love mixing feminine and masculine in their work and giving a new life to old pieces or stones.
 Their other passions include: their dog, human rights, class liberation, queer theory.
 In their free time, they are into gardening, home decor and they play a violin.

 The Selena pendant necklace is the epitome of luxury and elegance, boasting a striking halo of diamonds around a center stone.